apisec-inc/documentation/docs/RegisterGateway.md

 <img alt="Register API gateway" src="https://user-images.githubusercontent.com/75529175/166118467-47f9f0ec-17a0-4527-bd20-1f7640aa6510.png" />

-The important thing to note here is the 'Enable Automated Onboarding' checkbox, which will allow you to:
-   - Enable automated onboarding of APIs.
-   - It will onboard all the APIs uploaded or updated on that registered API gateway weekly.
+The important thing to note here is the 'Enable Automated Onboarding' checkbox, which will enable automated onboarding of APIs and onboard all the APIs uploaded or updated on that registered API gateway weekly.

 <img alt="Register API gateway" src="https://user-images.githubusercontent.com/75529175/166118470-7a37261f-c884-462a-9a30-377fecd7d524.png" />
 <br>